 Irvington is a somewhat small town located in the state of Alabama.
 With a population of 14,705 people and three constituent neighborhoods, Irvington is the 47th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Irvington is generally considered to be a blue-collar town.
-40.52% of the Irvington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Irvington, you'll notice that it is more blue-collar than most other communities in America.
+40.52% of Irvington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Irvington is a town of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Irvington who work in office and administrative support (12.53%), management occupations (8.37%), and sales jobs (7.06%).

 Irvington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Irvington has a very low overall level of education: only 6.43% of people over 25 hold a 4-year college degree or higher.